Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 ## 8th Generation (PS4, WiiU, XboxOne)

 In the 8h Generation the main consoles were PS4 (Sony), WiiU (Nintendo) and XboxOne (Microsoft).
-In this generation the most selling platform was the Playstation 4 with 30k videogames sold (where the all generation sold 52k units), while the platform with more videogame playable was the Playstation 4 (50% of all videogame developed in the generation).
+In this generation the most selling platform was the Playstation 4 with 30k videogames sold (where the all generation sold 52k units), which was also the one with more videogame playable (393 units).

 The largest market is North America, followed by Europe.